 The Cash Flow Statement shows the changes in cash and cash equivalents of the Joint Committee during the reporting period.
 The statement shows how the Joint Committee generates and uses cash and cash equivalents by classifying cash flows as operating and investing activities.
 The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the Joint Committee are funded by way of grant income or from the recipients of services provided by the Joint Committee.
-Investing Activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the Joint Committee's future service delivery.

-2021/22 Note 2022/23 £'000 £'000 1,482 Net (Surplus) / Deficit on the Provision of Services 1,025 2,890 Adjustments to net surplus or deficit on the provision of services for non-cash movements 16 (2,072) 4,372 Net cash flows from Operating Activities - (1,047) 0 Investing Activities 0 0 Financing Actitivies 0 4,372 Net (Increase)/Decrease in cash and cash equivalents (1,047) (5,959) Cash and cash equivalents at the beginning of the reporting period (1,587) (1,587) Cash and cash equivalents at the end of the reporting period (2,634)
+2022/23 £'000 Note 2023/24 £'000 1,025 Net (Surplus)/Deficit on Provision of Services 747 (2,072) Adjustments to net surplus or deficit on the provision of services for non-cash movements 16 (235) (1,047) Net cash flows from Operating Activities - 512 0 Investing Activities 0 0 Financing Actitivies 0 (1,047) Net (Increase)/Decrease in cash and cash equivalents - 512 (1,587) Cash and cash equivalents at the beginning of the reporting period 13 (2,634) (2,634) Cash and cash equivalents at the end of the reporting period - (2,122)